glukhikh/multi-cloud/ROADMAP.md

+# Stage 0 - MultiCloud Adapter Core - May 2019

+The goal of this stage is to write the MultiCloud adapter core gem.

 # Stage 1 - Yandex Disk Adapter - May 2019

 The goal of this stage is to write the MultiCloud adapter for "Yandex Disk" cloud storage.